The Abbey & Gardens

 Wedding receptions can be held in a marquee on the lawns beside the Abbey or elsewhere on the estate.
 We have hosted Humanist Weddings by the beach and in the gardens.

-Car parking can be very close to the house and in good weather helicopters can land nearby.
+Car parking can be very close to the house and in good weather helicopters can land on the lawns.